A woman in need carries foodstuff being distributed by the embassy of United Arab Emirates ahead of Ramadan in Islamabad on Monday. AFP

 Gulf Today, Staff Reporter

-His Highness Sheikh Mohammed Bin Rashid Al Maktoum, Vice President and Prime Minister of UAE and Ruler of Dubai, launched ‘100 Million Meals’ campaign to provide food parcels for families and people in need across 20 countries during the holy month of Ramadan.
+His Highness Sheikh Mohammed Bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai launched the campaign on April 11.

 Sheikh Mohammed said if Sheikh Zayed were among us today, he would spread the humane principles among all people, besides relieving our pains by caring and supporting us and instilling reassurance in us.